rhodyprog4ds/BrownFall22/_sources/syllabus/grading.md

 ```
 ````

 Assignments will each evaluate certain skills.
 After your assignment is reviewed, you will get qualitative feedback on your work, and an assessment of your demonstration of the targeted skills.
+You can also make up level one achievements in assignments.

 #### Portfolio Checks